lab121/covid19alessandria.help/content/iniziative/sportelli-on-line/consultorio.en.md

 ---
-title: "Online counselling help desk for individuals and families. (coming soon)"
+title: "Online counselling help desk for individuals and families"
 weight: 30
-orario: "Thursdays from 5pm to 6 pm"
+orario: "Mondays from 5pm to 6 pm"
 draft: false
 ---